HIPAA Training Resources: Facility Guide and FAQ

 How Do You Create a HIPAA Compliance Training Program?

 As you begin gathering HIPAA training resources to create a program for your staff, establish course objectives that align with program goals.
-Consider using recommended elements of a compliance program as a guideline, and follow these seven steps:
+Consider using elements of the compliance checklist as a guideline, and follow these seven steps:

 - Have written policies, procedures, and conduct standards.